visit-dav/visit/src/doc/tutorials/MolecularDataFeatures.rst

 Using the VTK File Format for Molecular Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The VTK file format is well-understood by VisIt, as it is the underlying low-level data model for many of its internal data types.
+The VTK file format is well-understood by VisIt, as it is the underlying low-level data model for many of its internal datatypes.
 The VTK structure best used for molecular data is that of a "vtkPolyData" type, where the vertices are the atoms, lines are the bonds (if desired), and fields on the atoms are point data fields.
 An example of an approximate of a water molecule in the ASCII VTK file format is shown below: